-Arche Health is currently establishing to implementing its First Reconciliation Action Plan (RAP), a Stretch RAP.
+Arche Health is currently establishing to implement its Stretch Reconciliation Action Plan (RAP).

 Our Stretch RAP guides and direct our commitment and work in supporting reconciliation from 2019 through to 2022.
 In developing our Stretch RAP, we had one clear objective in mind: to increase opportunity and improve outcomes for Aboriginal and Torres Strait Islander individuals, families and communities.

 In our Stretch RAP, Actions have been identified that support our Reconciliation vision to:

 - ensure the voices of Aboriginal and Torres Strait Islander staff, carers and people we support inform our work.

 - build the cultural competency of all staff and carers.

 - increase recognition of Aboriginal and Torres Strait Islander peoples through Welcome to Country and Acknowledgement of Traditional Owners and Custodians.